datavis-tech/reactive-model/README.md

 var configuration = model();
 ```
-The value of `configuration` here will be
+The value of `configuration` will be:

 ```json
 { "x": 50 }